-Arrival day is designed to ease the transition from home to camp.
+Arrival day is designed to ease the transition from home to summer camp.
 As soon as the camper is checked-in and the luggage is stored with his or her Counsellor, we encourage parents to leave promptly, as this makes the transition easier for campers.

 As soon as all the children of the same cabin group have arrived, the Counsellor will take them to their cabin and help them settle in.
 Then, the camp will meet as a whole and an official welcoming will begin.

 For the rest of the afternoon, the campers rotate to various information sessions.
 These include:

 - A tour of the main camp area including safety and emergency procedures;

 - An introduction to the various activity areas;

 - A head-to-toe health check including a head lice check;

 - Screening of swimming abilities and an outline of waterfront policies;